Unstable minimal surfaces in symmetric spaces of non-compact type

-If we don't want to choose trivializations, we can also give a more abstract definition of minimality.
-Let $T^\mathrm{vert}M$ be the vertical tangent bundle of $M$.
-The metric on $M$ induces a metric on $T^\mathrm{vert}M$, and the flat connection on $M$ lets us lift the Levi-Civita connection on the fibers of $M$ to a connection on $T^\mathrm{vert}M$, which we also call the Levi-Civita connection.
-If $h$ is a section of $M$, we simply interpret $\partial h$ as a $1$-form valued in $h^*T^\mathrm{vert}M$ and $\dbar$ in terms of the Levi-Civita connection on $T^\mathrm{vert}M$.
+We can also characterize minimality directly using the vertical tangent bundle $T^\mathrm{vert}M$ of $M$.
+This bundle comes equipped with a Riemannian metric and a connection lifted from the Levi-Civita connection on the fibers of $M$ using the integrable foliation transverse to the fibers.
+If $h$ is a section of $M$, we interpret $\partial h$ as a $1$-form on $S$ valued in $h^*T^\mathrm{vert}M$ and $\dbar$ in terms of the connection on $T^\mathrm{vert}M$.
 Having done so, the original definitions of harmonic and conformal still make sense.
 Naturally, the formulas (\ref{adens}) and (\ref{ar}) still define the area density and area for sections of flat Riemannian bundles, and minimal sections are still critical points of area.
-The condition that $h$ is an immersion is potentially ambiguous; the correct condition is that the the area form $a_h$ (defined with respect to the vertical tangent bundle) is nonvanishing.
+The condition that $h$ is an immersion is potentially ambiguous; the correct condition is that the area form $a_h$ (defined with respect to the vertical tangent bundle) is nonvanishing.
 It remains true that a minimal section is an immersion away from a discrete set.

 \end{subsubsection}